sofa13/csi4107_a2/Report.md

 ## Step 1

 For step 1 we trained a classifier using the bag-of-words (BOW) representation.
 This means we used words from the tweets as features in the arff file.
 We eliminated stop words, rare words, and punctuation, in order to reduce the dimension of the vector space.
-We built the arrf file with your own program.
+We built the arff file with your own program.

 We used an evaluation technique called 10-fold cross validation, available in Weka, and then applied three classifiers from Weka: SVM (SMO in Weka), Naive Bayes, and Decision Trees (J48 in Weka).

 ## Step 2

-For step 2 we added more features and trained the same classifiers, in order to try to improve the classification results.
+For step 2 we added more features and trained the same classifiers in order to try to improve the classification results.
 We added the use of emoticons from the texts as features, and punctuation marks such as ! and ?.
 We also added the number of positive words and negative words in the tweets as features.
 To get the list of positive and negative words we tried two resources: [General Inquirer](http://www.site.uottawa.ca/~diana/csi4107/A2_2016.htm) and [SentiWordNet](http://sentiwordnet.isti.cnr.it/).

 Again we used an evaluation technique called 10-fold cross validation, available in Weka, and then applied three classifiers from Weka: SVM (SMO in Weka), Naive Bayes, and Decision Trees (J48 in Weka).